sis00337/Pycharm-For-Dummies/docs/configuration.md

     ![Creating-py-file-1](https://github.com/sis00337/Pycharm-For-Dummies/blob/gh-pages/assets/images/11.first_window_after_creating_project.png?raw=true "Createing py file 1")

-Fantastic!
-You successfully created a new project in your PyCharm!
+Success!
+You have created a new project in your PyCharm.

 Next, let's create a **.py** file in your project.